On Dynamic Pricing with Covariates: Parameter Estimation and UCB-Based Pricing

-Analysis-wise, the regret derivation of Algorithm \ref{alg_UCB} largely mimics the analysis of bandits problem with a generalized linear dependence \citep{filippi2010parametric}.
-The dynamic pricing with covariates problem differs in that (i) the action space becomes infinite and changes over time; (ii) there is a slight misalignment between the objective (reward) and the observation (demand).
-Specifically, the pricing decision at time $t$, if viewed as an action for the bandits problem, is a line segment prescribed jointly by the covariate $x_t$ and the allowable price $p_t$.
-The analysis here draws a connection between the dynamic pricing and the bandits problem, and also provides an alternative route for the existing analyses on the dynamic pricing with covariates problem (See \citep{qiang2016dynamic, ban2021personalized, zhu2020demands} among others).
+The proof largely mimics \cite{filippi2010parametric} except when leveraging the special structures of the pricing problem to deal with the fact that rewards (revenues) are not generalized linear functions in actions (prices) as discussed above.
+The analysis draws a connection between the dynamic pricing and the bandits problem, and also provides an alternative route for the existing analyses on the dynamic pricing with covariates problem (See \citet{qiang2016dynamic, ban2021personalized, zhu2020demands} among others).
 As noted earlier, this new analysis relaxes the i.i.d. assumption and removes the dependency on the inverse minimum eigenvalue of the covariance matrix.

-As for the computational aspect, the dynamic pricing problem has one extra layer of optimization problem \eqref{UCB_opt_1} than a finite-arm bandits problem.
-Specifically, Algorithm \ref{alg_UCB} has two optimization problems to solve: (i) the quasi-MLE problem \eqref{eq_quasi_reg}; (ii) the UCB optimization problem \eqref{UCB_opt_1}.
-In the following, we discuss these two problems separately.